jaketae/jaketae.github.io/_posts/2020-06-16-numerical-methods.md

 ### Python Implementation

 Below is an implementation of the Newton-Raphson method in Python.
 I've added some parameters to the function for functionality and customization. `epsilon` is simply some small value we use to decide when to stop the update; if the change in the value of the root is so small that it is not worth the extra compute, we should stop. `max_iter` determines how many iterations we want to continue.
 If the algorithm is unable to find the root within `max_iter` iterations, it likely means that the function provided does not have a root, or at the very least, the root is not discoverable via the algorithm.
-Lastly, `return_history` is a flag that determines whether we return the full update history or simply the last value in the iteration as a single valule.
+Lastly, `return_history` is a flag that determines whether we return the full update history or simply the last value in the iteration as a single value.

 One peculiarity that deserves attention is the `TypeError` exception, which occurs in this case if the number of arguments passed into the function does not match.
 I added this `try` `except` block to take into account the fact that the `derive()` method and other approximate derivative calculation methods such as `center_divided_difference()` have differing numbers of parameters.